Skip to content

 Wrap Texture

 wraptexture.gif Select a face, then Wrap TextureAlt + RMB the hovered face next to it.
-This will flow the texture/UV from the selected face to the hovered face.
+This will wrap the texture/UV from the selected face to the hovered face.
 It'll also copy the material from the selected face.
-Great for nearly everything.

 Temp Move Pivot